 2. Lion's Mane Treats Depression

 Major depressive disorder, usually referred to as depression, is a serious but relatively common mental health condition.
 Depression symptoms adversely impact your thoughts, feelings, and behavior.
-Numerous mental and physical issues affecting your performance at work and/or at home can result from depression.

 3. Lion's Mane Treats Anxiety

-4. Lion's Mane Protects Against—and Fights—Parkinson's Disease
+4. Lion's Mane Protects Against—And Fights—Parkinson's Disease

 Human studies and animal studies have shown that Lion's mane mushroom products are effective in reversing the harmful effects of Parkinson's disease and improving immune function.